Cellular, Molecular and Biomedical Sciences Ph.D.

 - Molecular Physiology and Pharmacology

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Philosophy

 Competitive applicants typically have evidence of strong course preparation, an undergraduate GPA of 3.00 or better, and 60th percentile or greater on the general Graduate Record Examination (GRE).
 Foreign applicants to the CMB Program are required to have a satisfactory score on either the TOEFL (100 or higher) or the IELTS (7.0 or better).
-Experience in laboratory research is recommended.
+Prior research experience is expected of all competitive applicants.